saypop/chitter-challenge/README.md

 2. User creation with an email, password, name and username.
 3. Usernames and emails need to be unique (i.e. a user cannot sign up twice with the same email address and two users can't share a user name).
 4. Peeps need to have the username and name of the user displayed with them.
-5. A README with a list of all tech used and instrcutions for usage and testing.
+5. A README with a list of all tech used and instructions for usage and testing.

 ### User Stories: